robert7/QEverCloud/README.md

 Include *QEverCloud.h* or *QEverCloudOAuth.h* to use the library.
 The latter header is needed if you use OAuth functionality.

 ## Runtime dependencies

 Qt uses OpenSSL to implement https protocol.
-As a result OpenSSL dynamically linked libraries (libeay32 and ssleay32) must be availabe in the PATH for your app to run successfully.
+As a result your app using the library needs to be linked to OpenSSL dynamically linked libraries (libeay32 and ssleay32).
+On Windows these must be availabe in the PATH variable.